jakesnell/prototypical-networks/README.md

 ### Install dependencies

 * This code has been tested on Ubuntu 16.04 with Python 3.6 and PyTorch 0.4.
-If you're using [conda](https://conda.io/docs/), you can create a Python environment by running `conda create -n protonets python=2.7` or `conda create -n protonets python=3.5` and then activate it by running `source activate protonets`.
 * Install [PyTorch and torchvision](http://pytorch.org/).
 * Install [torchnet](https://github.com/pytorch/tnt) by running `pip install git+https://github.com/pytorch/tnt.git@master`.
 * Install the protonets package by running `python setup.py install` or `python setup.py develop`.